AlphaBravoCompany/ab-lab-server-bash/README.md

 Make sure you add an SSH public key to the platform and use the related private key to access the systems with the install script.

+### Cloud Server Networking

+In order for the proxy server to talk to the lab-server, we need to open the following ports from the proxy IP to the lab-server IP.
+You will need to be familiar with your providers method of firewalling (security groups in AWS, firewalls in Hetzner, etc).

+Alternatively, you can open all ports to the internet for both servers, but make sure you know what you are doing.

+Proxy Ports to allow from anywhere:
+- 80
+- 443
+- 22

+Lab Server Ports to allow from anywhere:
+- 22

+Lab Server Ports to allow from Proxy host:
+- 9000
+- 8080
+- 12443

 ## What is deployed?

 ### 1x Proxy Server